EnvisionMindCa/OS-Agent/README.md

 conversations can be resumed with context.
 One example tool is included:

 * **execute_terminal** – Executes a shell command inside a persistent Linux VM with network access.
-Use it to read uploaded documents under ``/data`` or run other commands.
+Use it to read uploaded documents under ``/data``, fetch web content via tools like ``curl`` or run any other commands.
+The assistant must invoke this tool to search online when unsure about a response.
 Output from ``stdout`` and ``stderr`` is captured and returned.
 Commands run asynchronously so the assistant can continue responding while they execute.
   The VM is created when a chat session starts and reused for all subsequent tool calls.

 Sessions share state through an in-memory registry so that only one generation can run at a time.
 Messages sent while a response is being produced are